linode/docs/docs/guides/development/awk/filter-data-using-awk-regex/index.md

 author:
   name: Andy Lester
   email: andy@petdance.com
-description: 'AWK is a powerful tool used for text processing, and data retrieval.
-It''s support of regular expressions gives you even more power to process your text and data.
-This guide gives you an introduction to AWK and regex and also, includes useful examples, like finding an IP address, phone number, and dates.'
+description: "AWK is a powerful tool used for text processing, and data retrieval.
+It's support of regular expressions gives you even more power to process your text and data.
+This guide gives you an introduction to AWK and regex and also, includes useful examples, like finding an IP address, phone number, and dates."
 keywords: ['awk regex']
 tags: ['awk']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'